Digital Health

 4. electronic decision support.

-A similar white paper is being developed for Aotearoa New Zealand which covers the following priorities:
+A similar white paper Towards Interoperability in Aotearoa New Zealand: Clinical Radiology Forging the Path Ahead has been released which covers the following priorities:

 1. interoperable language;